 Eventually, you can add your monthly reviews to Fridays as well.
 My suggestion is to make an occasion of it.
 Bake cookies, brew tea, and dress up.
 Teach the kids to stand up straight and recite the pieces in a strong, confident voice.

 Now that your dividers are labeled and organized, print or write out the pieces you’re memorizing onto sheets of paper or index cards.

 Only put 1 piece of work on a sheet of paper or index card.
 Remember you’re going to be moving each piece around in your memory binder or memory box.

 You need to be able to move the memory work from daily, to every other day, to weekly, and back as needed.

 Don’t start with too many pieces to memorize.
 1-3 pieces are plenty to begin with.
 Short, sweet, and consistent is the best way to start!

 Place in Binder or Box

 This is the easy part.
 Place the pieces into the appropriate section of your memory binder.

 Any piece you’re in the process of memorizing goes into the daily work section.
-Material you’ve memorized but need more practice go into one of the every other day sections.
+The material you’ve memorized but need more practice goes into one of the every other day sections.
 Selections you’ve mastered go into the weekly or monthly sections.

 Now that you’ve set up your memory box or binder, you’re to the most important step: consistently use the binder as part of your daily homeschool.
 If it’s just sitting on the shelf collecting dust, the material will never be memorized.